Pre-Arbitration ChargebackDon’t You Hate Fighting Disputes That You’ve Already Won?

-Pre-Arbitration Chargeback
+Pre-Arbitration Chargebacks

-The Pre-Arbitration Chargeback Process Explained
+The Pre-Arbitration Chargeback Process, Explained

 What is Pre-Arbitration?
-What About a Pre-Arbitration Chargeback?

-[noun]/* prē • är • bə • trā • sh(ə)n • charj • bak/
+[noun]/prē • är • bə • trā • sh(ə)n • charj • bak/

 Pre-arbitrations, or “pre-arbs,” are sometimes referred to by different parties as pre-arbitration chargebacks.
 This is incorrect terminology, though.
 According to Visa, pre-arbitration is the correct term.